 Lots of reasons!
-As with most markets, spot prices are at the mercy of supply and demand.
+As with most markets, spot prices are related to supply and demand.
 When demand is high and the supply of electricity available is stretched to meet it, spot prices are higher, and when demand drops, spot prices tend to drop too.

-When are spot prices usually higher?
+When are spot prices higher?

 And when are they usually lower?